nomemory/mockneat-site/tutorial.md

 As a more advanced example, we can create an address generator:
 * The address contains the street number in the range `[1, 600)`, at the end;
 * The street has a 25% chance of being a `"Lane"`, 25% chance of being a boulevard (`"Blvd."`) and 50% chances of being simply `"Street"`;
-* The street name has a 25% of being composed from Adjective + Noun, and 75% chances of being only a Noun.
+* The street name has a 25% of being composed of Adjective + Noun, and 75% chances of being only a Noun.

 The example will combine `ints()`, `words()`, `fmt()` and `probabilities()` for generating the desired result: